-The growth which accompanies consistent program delivery has increased staffing levels from sixteen instructors in 2000 to about 60 in 2017.
-Student numbers have grown from less than 120 in 2000 to over 500 in 2017.
+The growth which accompanies consistent program delivery has increased staffing levels from sixteen instructors in 2000 to about 50 in 2019.
+Student numbers have grown from less than 120 in 2000 to up to a maximum of 500 in 2017, and a norm of 375 students per year.
 One of the mandates of ESA which is closely observed is to maintain a low student to instructor ratio in all programs and courses.

 ESA aggressively seeks partnerships in order to allow better educational opportunities for our students.
 This results in programs and courses which exceed the requirements established by ACP, Accreditation Canada and NFPA.
 Outreach programs and technology based delivery methods are continually developed in order to extend the school’s geographic base.
 Students from across Canada attend ESA.
 ESA graduates are employed across the country from Vancouver to Yellowknife to the Maritimes.

 ESA is a private vocational college and a member of the National Association of Career Colleges (NACC) and the Alberta Association of Career Colleges (AACC).
 As such, ESA provides licensed post-secondary education giving its students the skills, training and education necessary to obtain meaningful careers.